Gold in Virginia

 Source: Google Earth

 In 2014, the Board of County Supervisors in Goochland County approved a proposal to re-open the Moss Mine, which had been discovered by John Moss in 1835.
-It was operated between 1836-38.
+It had operated between 1836-38.
 Two inclined shafts were excavated then, with one stopping 30 feet deep and the other at 50 feet.
 At the 30' depth, they were connected by a 70 foot long horizontal "drift" excavated through the ore body.

 The Moss Mine had been reopened in 1891, with shafts excavated to 70 feet deep and connected another drift at that depth.
 Before operations stopped in 1933, the mine had reached 230 feet deep.
 It was reopened briefly in 1936, with a ball mill for crushing ore.
 Efforts to reopen again in 1984 did not lead to any production.